luaenrique/PDO-Connection-Brackets-Extension/README.md

 # PDO Connection Brackets Extension

+I was always interested in create something for an open source software, so I choosed brackets to do it =).
 [🐘] This repository contains an extension developed to help bracket users to create their pdo connections.

 # Why Brackets?